saylesss88/nix-book/src/nix/hardening_NixOS.md

 ssh -p 22 bill@xps
 ```

+Once you successfully sign in to SSH, it will ask you if you're sure you trust
+the remote server's SSH host key.
+Once you type `yes`, it will automatically be
+used for tasks such as file decryption.

 ## Add your PGP Key to GitHub

 Plug your own public key from `gpg --list-keys` in the following command: